BenCaiello/PalmettoBUG/docs/source/WelcometoPalmettoBUG.rst

 Licensing information:
 ~~~~~~~~~~~~~~~~~~~~~~

-PalmettoBUG is under the GPL-3 opensource license.
+PalmettoBUG is under the `GPL-3 <https://github.com/BenCaiello/PalmettoBUG?tab=License-1-ov-file>`_ opensource license.
 Much of the code &
-dependencies of PalmettoBUG came from GPL-2+ projects across a few
-different programming languages, necessitating that PalmettoBUG itself
+dependencies of PalmettoBUG came from GPL-2+ projects across a few different programming languages, necessitating that PalmettoBUG itself
 be under the same license.

+There is a good amount of copied / derived code in PalmettoBUG, which natrually remains also under their `original licenses <https://github.com/BenCaiello/PalmettoBUG/blob/main/Other_License_Details.txt>`_.

 .. warning::